teegre/bigtime/README.md

 **bigtime** is a customizable clock for the terminal, written in bash.

-*depends on: alsa-utils, bash, coreutils, libnotify, ncurses*
+*depends on: bash, coreutils, libpulse, libnotify, ncurses*

 Tested on these terminals:
 st, xterm, urxvt, sakura and alacritty (font used: TerminessTTF Nerd Font Mono).